Krista the Explorer

 Ein Gedi Camp Lodge

 On our way to Masada our bus stopped by the Ein Gedi Camp Lodge so we could take some photos of the unique accommodation that they offer.
 This is a very popular place to stay near the Dead Sea, with various camping options available depending on your preference.
-The double bedded Volkswagen camper vans are a huge hit though, and include air conditioning as well as a private hammock and seating area outside.
+The double bedded Volkswagen camper vans are a huge hit though, and they include air conditioning as well as a private hammock and a seating area outside.
 There are plenty of hotels near the Dead Sea in Israel to choose from, but nothing comes close to this.

 Masada National Park

 One of the best things to do during 2 days at the Dead Sea in Israel is to visit the incredible Masada National Park.
 These ancient ruins sit isolated at the top of a cliffside and date back to the time of King Herod in the year 30 BC.
 There’s a tragic story behind its decline which you’ll learn about when you visit, and today the ruins still stand as a symbol of determination and heroism.
-To get the most out of your visit I would recommend joining a guided tour.
-Many people opt for a Masada sunrise guided tour from Jerusalem for the views, but we went around sunset and it was incredible too.

 Glamping -420 at Kalia Beach

-Wondering where to stay at the Dead Sea in Israel?
+Wondering where to stay during your 2 days at the Dead Sea in Israel?
 We stayed directly above Kalia Beach, which is the closest beach to Jerusalem.
 It’s a very popular spot which boasts a lot of amenities including shops and restaurants.
 They’ve recently opened Glamping -420 which is an unbelievable sleeping experience in luxury tents complete with air conditioning, a double bed, indoor seating, and a mini fridge.
 The shared shower and toilet facilities are spotless and have high-end toiletries in them too.

 Me Casa Restaurant